airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 ## Documentation

-We welcome Pull Requests that enhance the grammar, structure, or fix typos in our documentation!
-Check the [Updating Documentation](writing-docs.md) guide for submitting documentation changes.
+We welcome Pull Requests that fix typos or enhance the grammar and structure of our documentation!
+Check the [Updating Documentation](writing-docs.md) guide for details on submitting documentation changes.

-If you're working on connector documentation, make sure you cover:

 The following highlights from the [Google developer documentation style guide](https://developers.google.com/style) are helpful for new writers: